 When you go to run your project, be sure to not have an XML file be the active tab in the editor.
-Attempting to "run" this will result in a .out file being created in whatever directory the XML file lives in (e.g., res/layout/main.xml.out).
+Attempting to "run" this may result in a .out file being created in whatever directory the XML file lives in (e.g., res/layout/main.xml.out).
 To recover, simply delete the offending .out file and try running again, this time with a Java file as the active tab.
+This particular bug appears to have been rectified for some versions of Eclipse, though, so with luck you will not encounter it.